jhuseman/StandupMathsCarpetTriangles/README.md

 # StandupMathsCarpetTriangles

+This is my solution for Matt Parker's [Rug Puzzle](https://youtu.be/HViA6N3VeHw) challenge.
+It's just a simple python script I wrote to calculate the total number of triangles on the rug, for any arbitrary size of rug following the pattern described in the video.

 See [this pdf](StandupMathsCarpetTrianglesProblem.pdf) for details of my solution.

 The code for the solution is written in [CarpetTriangles.py](CarpetTriangles.py).
 Just change the call to `total_triangles(width, height, down_right)` at the bottom to suit the dimensions of the carpet to calculate.
 The `down_right` variable is a boolean value to represent if the top left square has the diagonal going "down and to the right" (`True`) or "down and to the left" (`False`).